IronVenom/MP3-Music-Player/README.md

 # MP3-Music-Player

-A MP3 Music Player made using Python, Tkinter, and SQLite.
+A MP3 Music Player made using Python, Tkinter, Pygame and SQLite.
 A standalone executable file was made using PyInstaller.
 The music player has the following features:

 * Music control buttons - Play, Pause, Stop, Next Song, Previous Song, and Loop Song
 * Playlist Shuffle and Loop buttons